 UNSC Adoption of Resolution on Mali

-The United States supports the resolution on Mali adopted by the UN Security Council today as a comprehensive approach to the overlapping governance, security, and humanitarian crises affecting Mali.
+The United States welcomes adoption by the UN Security Council of a resolution on the situation in Mali.
+The resolution, cosponsored by the U.S., supports a comprehensive approach to addressing the overlapping governance, security, and humanitarian crises affecting Mali, which is an urgent priority of the United States.